Otto Neururer: Life

 The Nazi annexation of Austria in 1938 led to the arrest of several priests.
 Neururer was serving as a parish priest in Götzens at the time that this was taking place.
-He advised a girl not to get married to a divorced man (known for having lived a dissolute and atheistic life) owing to his questionable morals, but it happened that this man was a personal friend of Franz Hofer (the Nazi Gauleiter of Tirol).
+He advised a girl not to marry a divorced man (known for having lived a dissolute life) owing to his questionable morals, but it happened that this man was a personal friend of Franz Hofer (the Nazi Gauleiter of Tirol).
 The girl refused to listen to the priest's advice and told this man, who in turn reported Neururer to the authorities.
 Neururer was arrested on 15 December 1938 as a result of his actions on the charge of "slander to the detriment of German marriage" and sent on 3 March 1939 to the Dachau Concentration Camp before later being sent on 26 September 1939 to Buchenwald where he faced frequent torture.
 In prison he shared his scarce food rations with prisoners in a weaker condition.

 Neururer, despite suspecting a trap, agreed to perform a forbidden baptism at the camp for a prisoner who approached him in April 1940 and was sent to the punishment block when his action was discovered not long after.
 There he was hanged upside down and naked until he died after 34 hours of agony.
 It was said that this execution was conducted on the orders of the sadistic SS Hauptscharführer (master sergeant) Martin Sommer – the "Hangman of Buchenwald".
 The chaplain Alfred Berchtold (1904-85) witnessed Neururer's final torture and said that he never complained but would mumble while he was still conscious.
 His remains were cremated on 3 June 1940 (the Nazis later attributed his death to "acute cardiac weakness") and his ashes sent in an urn to Götzens later that same month and where they are now located under the altar of the Götzens parish church.